xriss/djon/readme.md

 	'"' || "'" || '`' || LONG_QUOTE

-Ends with the exactly same opening quote string and can contain all other byte values.
-Yes even 0x00 bytes.
+Ends with the exactly same opening quote string and can contain all other byte values except for the quote string.

 Escape values eg '\n' are only parsed inside strings that are contained in ' or " but not in ` or LONG_QUOTE.